Political Science (BA)

 Concentrations:

-The Honours Program in Political Science is designed for students with a strong academic background who wish to develop a solid and articulated understanding in political science and who want to acquire an early preparation for graduate studies.
-In addition to offer a comprehensive undergraduate training in the main fields of political science (Canadian Politics, Comparative Politics, International Relations, Political Theory, and Public Policy), the Honours Program in Political Science provides students with a greater emphasis on training in research methodology, epistemology and political theory, key skills for graduate studies.
+The Honours Program in Political Science is designed for students with a strong academic background who wish to develop a solid and articulated understanding in Political Science and who want to acquire an early preparation for graduate studies.
+In addition to offering a comprehensive undergraduate training in the main fields of political science (Canadian Politics, Comparative Politics, International Relations, Political Theory, and Public Policy), the Honours Program in Political Science provides students with a greater emphasis on training in research methodology, epistemology and political theory, key skills for graduate studies.

-The Minor Program in Political Science is designed for students who wish to acquire basic understanding in political science to complement their training in another discipline.
-The Minor Program in Political Science provides the opportunity to discover the main fields of political science: Canadian Politics, Comparative Politics, International Relations, Political Theory, and Public Policy.
-By its diverse and broad training, the Minor Program in Political Science offers complementary training for a wide range of social sciences and humanities programs.
-It is particularly relevant for students completing another program in one of the following disciplines: sociology, economy, business and psychology.
+The Minor Program in Political Science is designed for students who wish to acquire basic understanding in Political Science to complement their training in another discipline.
+The Minor Program in Political Science provides the opportunity to discover the main fields of Political Science: Canadian Politics, Comparative Politics, International Relations, Political Theory, and Public Policy.
+Through its diverse and broad approach, the Minor Program in Political Science offers complementary training for a wide range of social sciences and humanities programs.
+It is particularly relevant for students completing another program in one of the following disciplines: Sociology, Economics, Business and Psychology.

-The requirements to add a minor in Political Science are: a) at least 24 credits completed at Concordia, b) a GPA of at least 2.0.
-If you fulfill all of the above criteria, and wish to add a Minor to your program pick up a Change of Concentration form from Reception and make an appointment to see the one of the Department's Academic Advisors.
-You must bring a copy of your current transcript with you.
+The requirements to add a Minor in Political Science are: a) at least 24 credits completed at Concordia, b) a GPA of at least 2.0.
+If you fulfill all of the above criteria and wish to add a Minor to your program, fill out the Change of Concentration form and send it to politicalscience.advising@concordia.ca

 Minimum cut-off averages and course requirements